 1. Effective Communication

 An informed community has a better chance of becoming a harmonious one.
 A Homeowner Association’s first obligation to homeowners and residents is to keep them up-to-date with all the important events in the community.
-At a minimum, an HOA website should be regularly updated and include:
+At a minimum, when you set up your HOA website, you should include the following:

 - Calendar with upcoming events and reminders.

 - News posts with community news and announcements

 - Document library (Collection of HOA documents such as meeting minutes, architectural guidelines, etc.)

 - Useful links (schools, parks, utilities, churches, etc.)